-Our international operations require compliance with trade and economic sanctions or other restrictions imposed by the US or other governments or organisations, including the United Nations, the European Union and its member countries.
-These trade and economic sanctions are not always aligned which increases the complexities when a company has operations in various countries.
+Our international operations require compliance with applicable trade and economic sanctions or other restrictions imposed by governments, such as the US and United Kingdom, or organisations, including the United Nations, the European Union (EU) and its member countries.
+These trade and economic sanctions are not always aligned and this increases the complexities when a company has operations in various countries.
 Under economic and trading sanctions laws, governments may seek to impose modifications to business practices, and modifications to compliance programmes, which may increase compliance costs, and may subject us to fines, penalties and other sanctions.

-Although we believe that we are in compliance with all applicable sanctions and embargo laws and regulations, and intend to maintain such compliance, there can be no assurance that we will be in compliance in the future, particularly as the scope of certain laws may be unclear and may be subject to changing interpretations.
+Although we believe that we are in compliance with all applicable sanctions and embargo laws and regulations, and intend to maintain such compliance, there can be no assurance that we will be in compliance in the future, particularly as the scope of certain laws may be unclear and may be subject to frequent amendments or changing interpretations.

-We are monitoring developments in the US, the European Union (EU) and other jurisdictions that maintain sanctions programmes, including developments in implementation and enforcement of such sanctions programmes.
-Expansion of sanctions programmes, embargoes and other restrictions in the future (including additional designations of countries subject to sanctions), or modifications in how existing sanctions are interpreted or enforced, could have a material adverse effect on our business, operating results, cash flows and financial condition.
+We are monitoring developments in the US, the EU and other jurisdictions that maintain sanctions programmes, including developments in implementation and enforcement of such sanctions programmes.
+Expansion of sanctions programmes, embargoes and other restrictions in the future (including additional designations of persons, entities and countries subject to sanctions), or modifications in how existing sanctions are interpreted or enforced, could have a material adverse effect on our business, operating results, cash flows and financial condition.